9ae/bagel/femmenoir/draft3-outline.md

 <u>Start</u>
 Characters:
 - **Elanor** is getting ready for work.
 She'd looking for something in the closet and Ken's contrabass case falls on her. *Show her feeling trapped by all the stuff*
 - **Ken** is checked out.
 We see Elanor calls him several times but he's on his phone.
+He's on some message board where people are sharing their secrets anonymously.

 <u>What happens</u>